PacktPublishing/Hands-On-Functional-Programming-with-Typescript/README.md

 Hands-On Functional Programming with Typescript, published by Packt

-## Notes

-The code examples use a `namespace` for each demo to prevent conflicts between variables declared in multiple examples.
-In real-world TypeScript applications using `namespaces` (AKA internal modules) is discouraged and ES6 modules should be the preferred option instead.

 ## How to run the examples?

-In order to be able to run the examples you need to first install all the required dependencies using the following command:
+To be able to run the examples, you first need to install all the required dependencies using the following command:

 ```sh
 npm install